 For Cubs, excitement and adventure are key.
 Their programme offers a huge variety of activities surrounding areas of fitness, global and beliefs; whilst allowing them to be creative and get involved in their local communities.
 Cubs are introduced to exciting outdoor skills and take part in adventurous activities, as well as camps and residential experiences.

-The Cub Section is the second section within the Group, following on from Beavers.
-Cub Scouts are young people aged between 8 and 10 1/2.
-The Cub Pack is organised into smaller groups called Sixes, each headed up by an older Cub known as a Sixer.
+The Cub Pack is the second section of the Scout Group following on from Beavers.
+Cub Scouts are young people aged between 8 and 10½.

 There is core flexibility in the age range: young people can join from age 7½ and can move to Scouts between age 10 and 11.

 A Cub Pack is usually organised into small groups called Sixes, each headed up by an older Cub called a Sixer, and often with a Seconder as well.
 Sixes can be used in a number of ways to facilitate the organisation of the Cub Scout Pack.
 They may provide a ‘home’ area for Cub Scouts to gather at points at the start, during or at the end of the Pack meeting.

 During their time in the Pack, Cub Scouts will get a chance to try a wide range of different activities as well as going on trips, days out, and on camps.
 Participation and personal development, rather than meeting set standards, is the key approach, and there are a range of badges and challenge awards that Cub Scouts can gain to recognise their achievements.

 There are a number of variations of the Cub Scout Promise to reflect the range of faiths, beliefs and attitudes, and nationalities, in the UK within Scouting.

 I promise that I will do my best to do my duty to my Dharma and to the Queen, to help other people and to keep the Cub Scout Law.